jeriewang/Latin-Helper/README.md

+Thank you for Henry Yong's contribution to this software.

 # Introduction
 Hi!
 I am Ruocheng Wang, a currently Latin 1 student.
 This is the first serious Python GUI program I made.
 This program is meant to help Latin students with their classwork.
 However, before you use it, please make sure you are not violating your school's honor code.